daniel0707/Home-Cinema/README.md

 [Here's a guide to getting started with Android Studio.](https://developer.android.com/guide/) These instructions will get you a copy of the project up and running on your local machine for development and testing purposes;

-Download the project as a zip, unzip it and then open the project in android studio [AndroidStudio](https://developer.android.com/studio/) After that, download yoru android phones OEM USB drivers [USB drivers](https://developer.android.com/studio/run/oem-usb)to your computer.
+Download the project as a zip, unzip it and then open the project in android studio [AndroidStudio](https://developer.android.com/studio/) After that, download yoru android phones OEM [USB drivers](https://developer.android.com/studio/run/oem-usb) to your computer.
 After that Android Studio should update all the project requirements for you (APKs etc), please take into consideration that this might take a while.
 After that just build the project on your phone and you can modify any of the source code to add/delete any features.

 ### Prerequisites